 Agrifood clusters are regionally organized networks of food businesses, knowledge brokers, service providers and public support organizations, that create opportunities for interaction, cross-fertilization and (joint) innovation.
-Agrifood clusters have emerged across the world, in many cases linked to coastal and urbanized areas, aiming at fulfilling regional as well as international market and societal demands.
+Agrifood clusters have emerged across the world, in many cases linked to coastal and urbanized areas, aiming to fulfill regional as well as international market and societal demands.

 Global distribution networks and logistic hubs in a global value

 Globalization has resulted in an intertwined system of trade relationships and food supply chain networks across the world, fostering greater variety and access to food but also bringing along supply risks and sustainability challenges.
-Closer collaboration among food supply chain actors, locally as well as internationally, and the emergence of circular and closed loop food supply chains have become main factors in logistics decision making.
+Closer collaboration among food supply chain players, locally as well as internationally, and the emergence of circular and closed loop food supply chains have become key factors in logistics decision making.

 Agrifood ecosystem dynamics and shared values

 Agrifood ecosystems constitute the simultaneous social, economic, political/cultural and technology enabled interaction between consumers, citizens, businesses, NGOs and governments.
-Complexity of relationships and interdependencies between system elements as well as environmental dynamics makes understanding ecosystems, let alone governance, extremely challenging.
+Complexity of relationships and interdependencies between system elements, as well as environmental dynamics makes understanding innovative ecosystems, let alone governance, extremely challenging.

 Consumer-centric solutions to make smarter choices for better health and sustainability